spiani/piasi_reader/README.md

 # Piasi_reader
-A Python library to read the L1C IASI native file
+A Python library to read the L1C IASI native files

 This library offers a pythonic interface to read the data produced by the IASI interferometers (in native format).